Sundara Kanda

 सप्तपञ्चाशः सर्गः — Hanumān’s Return, Roar of Success, and the Announcement “Sītā Seen”

-Sarga 57 narrates Hanumān’s return flight from Laṅkā toward the northern shore, rendered through a sustained astronomical-oceanic simile: the sky becomes an ‘ocean’ with Moon and Sun as lotuses and waterfowl, constellations as aquatic life, clouds as shoreline vegetation, and wind-made billows as waves.
-Hanumān repeatedly appears and disappears within cloud-masses, likened to the Moon veiled and revealed.
-His roar—compared to thunder—signals success even before visual contact, prompting the waiting vānaras to shift from dejection to eager anticipation.
-Jāmbavān infers accomplishment from the quality of the sound, articulating an evidentiary logic: such a triumphant nāda would not arise from failure.
-Hanumān lands on Mahendra mountain, is received with offerings and salutations, and then delivers the decisive, compressed report: “dṛṣṭā sītā”—Sītā has been seen—followed by brief descriptive markers of her condition in Aśokavanikā under rākṣasī guard.
-The sarga closes with communal rejoicing and readiness to hear the full operational account of Laṅkā, Sītā, and Rāvaṇa.
+Sarga 57 describes Hanumān’s return flight from Laṅkā toward the northern shore through an extended astronomical‑oceanic simile: the sky is an “ocean,” with Moon and Sun as lotuses and waterfowl, constellations as aquatic life, clouds as shoreline vegetation, and wind‑raised billows as waves.
+Hanumān repeatedly appears and vanishes within cloud‑masses, like the Moon alternately veiled and revealed.
+His roar, likened to thunder, proclaims success even before he is seen, turning the waiting vānaras from dejection to eager hope.
+Jāmbavān infers accomplishment from the very quality of the sound, reasoning that such a triumphant nāda cannot arise from failure.
+Hanumān lands on Mount Mahendra, is welcomed with offerings and salutations, and delivers the decisive, compressed report: “dṛṣṭā sītā”—Sītā has been seen—adding brief signs of her condition in Aśokavanikā under rākṣasī guard.
+The sarga ends with shared rejoicing and readiness to hear the full account of Laṅkā, Sītā, and Rāvaṇa.

 Sarga 58